'Kpop Demon Hunters' earn first K-pop Grammy, Steven Spielberg wins 1st Grammy

 An impressive 86 Grammys will be handed out pre-broadcast.

 Yungblud won his first Grammy for rock performance for his cover of Black Sabbath’s “Changes (live from Villa Park),” which he performed at Ozzy Osbourne’s final show.
-Hardcore band Turnstile also won their first grammy for best rock album.
+Hardcore band Turnstile also won their first Grammy for rock album and later, metal performance.

 “To Baltimore, thank you, we love you," said frontman Brendan Yates.